codeclimate/codeclimate-rubocop/config/contents/lint/empty_class.md

-This cop checks for classes and metaclasses without a body.
+Checks for classes and metaclasses without a body.
 Such empty classes and metaclasses are typically an oversight or we should provide a comment to be clearer what we're aiming for.